Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: The model

-$k$ is an index which labels these steady states, and in the present analysis will be solely tied to the presence of a strong symmetry (see below).
+$k$ is an index that labels these steady states and in the present analysis will be solely tied to the presence of a strong symmetry (see below).
 Otherwise, the steady state is unique and will be simply called $\sss$.

-In a thermodynamic limit, formally defined as $L \to \infty$, the steady-state of an open quantum system can display a nonanalytical behavior as a function of a generic parameter $\zeta$ \cite{KesslerPRA12,MingantPRA18_Spectral}.
-A transition is then the nonanalytical change of some operator $\hat{o}$ as $\zeta$ crosses the critical point $\zeta_c$.
-Formally, we say that there is a phase transition of order $M$ if \cite{MingantPRA18_Spectral}
+DPTs occur when the steady state of an open quantum system can display a nonanalytical behavior as a function of a generic parameter $\zeta$ \cite{KesslerPRA12,MingantPRA18_Spectral}.
+As DPTs cannot occur in a finite-size system, one needs to investigate the so-called thermodynamic limit, formally defined as $L \to \infty$.
+While in a lattice system, one can think at $L$ as the number of sites, in the case under consideration scaling $L$ towards the thermodynamic limit implies a rescaling of the system parameters, as detailed in Sec.~\ref{subsec:thermodynamic}.
+The non-analytical change of the steady-state is then witnessed by the expectation value of some operator $\hat{o}$ as $\zeta$ crosses the critical point $\zeta_c$.
+As such, we say that there is a phase transition of order $M$ if \cite{MingantPRA18_Spectral}

 The $n$-photon driven Kerr resonator explicitly displays a ${Z}_n$ symmetry \footnote{We will use the notation ${Z}_n$ for the symmetry group, $\hat{Z}_n$ for the operator associated with such a symmetry, and $\mathcal{Z}_n$ for the corresponding superoperator.}.
 That is, the transformation